 AWS was launched way back in 2006 and became the best cloud platform among all the available ones nowadays due to its early release.

-It offers various advantages which we will discuss later but to name a few, it offers cost minimization and management overhead reduction.
+It offers various advantages which we will discuss later but to name a few, it offers cost minimization and AWS Managed Services overhead reduction.

 What is Azure Cloud Storage?

 Having talked about what is AWS, let’s have a look at Azure cloud connect platform.

 Azure or Microsoft Azure is a cloud platform by none other than Microsoft.
 It provides services in many different domains but are relatively similar to AWS cloud platform, such as, storage, database, compute, developer tools and other services which may help businesses to scale and grow.